 Becoming a mother can be a whirlwind, but some moms are faced with the added challenge of undergoing surgery while breastfeeding.
-Although the stress of illness can be overwhelming, moms shouldn’t stress over continuing to breastfeed after surgery.
+Although the stress of an upcoming surgery can be overwhelming, moms shouldn’t worry about whether they can continue to breastfeed after surgery.
 In most cases, women can maintain a normal breastfeeding routine with a few modifications.
-So, focus on taking care of yourself and recovering, because these tips will help you continue to provide the best nutrition possible for your little one.
+Focus on taking care of yourself and recovering, because these tips will help you continue to provide the best nutrition possible for your little one.

 Pump Up the Pumping Before Surgery

-Before surgery, try to pump more frequently, just in case you spend more time recovering than expected.
+Before surgery, try to pump more frequently, just in case recovery takes a little longer than expected.
 Try pumping after your baby is finished feeding.
-It will help you create a stock of breastmilk and can help increase supply.
+It will help you create a stock of breast milk and can help increase supply.

-Times like this can bring added stress, but try to relax before and after your surgery.
-Try taking a little extra time for yourself and practice progressive muscle relaxation techniques in moments where you feel stress creeping up on you.
-Remember, stress can take a toll on your breastmilk supply, so do your best to take care of yourself.
+Times like these can bring added stress, but try to relax before and after your surgery.
+Take a little extra time for yourself and practice progressive muscle relaxation techniques in moments where you feel stress creeping up on you.
+Remember, stress can take a toll on your breast milk supply, so do your best to take care of yourself.

 Talk to Your Doctor About Pain Medications

-Before surgery takes place, it’s important to talk to your doctor about your desire to continue to breastfeed and how your breastfeeding routine may have to be adjusted after surgery. about.
-Most pain medications are considered compatible with breastfeeding.
-Just make sure you always consult a doctor about your specific situation.
+Before your surgery, it’s important to talk to your doctor about your desire to continue breastfeeding and how your routine may have to be adjusted after surgery.
+Most pain medications are considered compatible with breastfeeding, but make sure to consult your doctor about your specific situation.

 Pump or Breastfeed After Surgery